codethechange/guides/guide_web_security.rst

 evil.example.com, you should be fine since evil.example.com can't access the data on your bank web pages.
-However, what if evil.example.com tricked you into submitting a form that sent a POST request to your bank.
+However, what if evil.example.com tricked you into submitting a form that sent a POST request to your bank?
 Since you're logged in already, that POST request looks exactly the same as the one that would come from the form on your bank's website.
 You might have thought you were asking to see 100 cat photos from evil.example.com, but the form actually transferred 100 dollars